What to expect from the weather in Iceland in June plus a handy free packing guide.

 I know it’s strange to mention long underwear in one breath and a swimsuit in the next, but such is the nature of a visit to Iceland!

 You’ll want to be sure to bring a swimsuit for a visit to the Blue Lagoon or one of Iceland’s geothermal pools.

 There is always a chance of wind and rain in Iceland.
 I own this packable Waterproof Rain Jacket from Moutain Warehouse and I love it.

 It packs down small enough to through into your bag for the day.

 You definitely want a waterproof coat as opposed to something that is “water-resistant”.
 You’ll enjoy the waterfalls much more if you aren’t getting wet yourself!

 Lightweight Travel Pants

 Lightweight travel pants will make your Iceland visit so much more enjoyable.
-They dry quickly, are comfortable, and are easy to layer on top of thermal leggings (see above).
+They dry quickly, are comfortable, and easily layer on top of thermal leggings (see above).

 I suggest a pair that is cotton-free, such as these Lands End Women’s Active Lightweight Woven Packable Cargo Pants